 von Willebrand disease (vWD) is a genetic blood disorder.
 It decreases the amount or the effectiveness of von Willebrand factor.
 This factor is a sticky protein.
 It helps to make a plug at the site of an injury to stop bleeding.
 Low levels or ineffective von Willebrand factor can cause bleeding problems.

 There are 3 major types of vWD:

-vWD can also develop from other medical conditions or medications.
+vWD can be caused by other health conditions or medicines.
 This is called acquired von Willebrand syndrome.

-Symptoms usually begin in childhood and waver throughout life.
-The severity will vary from person to person.
-Common symptoms include:
+Symptoms usually start in childhood.
+They tend to waver throughout life.
+The seriousness will differ from person to person.
+They may involve:

 National Heart, Lung, and Blood Institute

 von Willebrand disease.
 EBSCO DynaMed website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T115365/von-Willebrand-disease.
 Updated February 1, 2018.
 Accessed July 12, 2018.

 Von Willebrand disease.
 Merck Manual Professional Version website.
 Available at: https://www.merckmanuals.com/professional/hematology-and-oncology/thrombocytopenia-and-platelet-dysfunction/von-willebrand-disease.
 Updated January 2017.
 Accessed July 12, 2018.